 Learning to cope with stress is a valuable tool for relapse prevention.
 Again, stress is a major risk factor for relapse, a fact confirmed by the National Institute on Alcohol Abuse and Alcoholism.
 The brain’s pathways change as a result of alcohol consumption and addiction, and the brain may begin to associate stress relief with alcohol consumption.
 As a result, there are changes in motivational and reward pathways that make a person crave alcohol even more, especially when being confronted with alcohol-related stimuli and stress.
 For this reason, a person needs to learn stress management and relaxation techniques so they aren’t as tempted to return to alcohol in times of stress.
-Meditation, yoga, and breathing techniques can be helpful in this regard.
+Meditation, yoga, breathing techniques, and other forms of self-care can be helpful to maintain control.

-Peer support groups, like 12-Step meetings popularized by Narcotics Anonymous and Alcoholic Anonymous, can be incredibly helpful in terms of relapse prevention.
+Peer support groups, like 12-Step meetings popularized by Narcotics Anonymous (NA) and Alcoholic Anonymous (AA), can be incredibly helpful in terms of relapse prevention.
 These meetings offer support and ongoing encouragement for those in recovery.
 Attending meetings regularly can hold a person accountable in their recovery process, and consistent attendance has been associated with fewer instances of relapse.

 Making a Relapse Prevention Plan

 While creation of a relapse prevention plan is often part of a structured therapy program, it can be helpful for anyone to create one on their own.
-This plan outlines ways to prevent relapse.
-It also acts as a guide to prevent a person from returning to behaviors that were associated with drugs or alcohol.
+In addition to outlining ways to prevent relapse, this plan also acts as a guide to prevent a person from returning to behaviors that were associated with drugs or alcohol.

 A relapse prevention plan should outline triggers and how to manage those triggers.
 Make the plan as specific as possible so it’s clear what finite actions can be taken in certain instances.

 Triggers consist of all the things, places, and people that could lead to a relapse.
 Generally, this is a list of people, places, and things to avoid whenever possible.
 Triggers can also involve situations where cravings for the substance of abuse may hit particularly hard.
 In this section, outline some ways to work through the cravings.
-For example, reminding oneself that these cravings are temporary and moving to a new location.
-Oftentimes, simply moving physical locations is enough to make the cravings dissipate substantially.
+For example, reminding oneself that these cravings are temporary and leaving the situation.
+Oftentimes, this can make cravings dissipate substantially.

 Lists the names and contact information of people to call if it feels like relapse is on the horizon.
 Have at least a few people on this list so there are alternative options if the first or second choice doesn’t pick up the phone.